micpap25/better-basic-chat-app/README.md

 /list: lists all room names
 join *: puts the client in room *.
 /leave: removes the client from room *.
+/name * allows the user to rename themselves.